gradle/gradle/design-docs/features/composite-build/dependency-substitution/direct-replacement/README.md

 - Should tests prefer one form of publication plugins over the other?
 - If we publish [org;x:1.0] via ivy and maven in one project, is that one publication or two?
 - Handling multiple publications from one project with different classifiers (e.g., a jar and a war) or different artifact names?
 How do we map from publication -> eclipse project?
+- Should participant project dependencies show up in `ComponentSelectionRules`?
+- Should this consider version numbers (even in the naïve implementation)?